configcat/terraform-provider-configcat/docs/resources/config.md

 ### Optional

 - `description` (String) The description of the Config.
-- `evaluation_version` (String) Determines the evaluation version of a Config.
-Possible values: v1, v2.
-Default value: v1.
-Please note that v2 is currently in a Beta stage, and it is only available for organizations who participated in the Beta program.
-Using v2 enables the new features of [Config V2](https://configcat.com/docs/advanced/config-v2).
+- `evaluation_version` (String) The evaluation version of the Config.
+Possible values: `v1`, `v2`.
+Default value: `v1`.
+Please note that `v2` is currently in a Beta stage, and it is only available for organizations who participated in the Beta program.
+Using `v2` enables the new features of [Config V2](https://configcat.com/docs/advanced/config-v2).

 ### Read-Only